-The HSES Committee was comprised of Dr. Janis Shandro (Chair), Ms. Lisa Ethans and Mr. Bill Armstrong.
-Following Mr. Armstrong's retirement from the Board effective May 8, 2023, Mr. Dale Andres was appointed to the HSES Committee.
+The HSES Committee is comprised of Dr. Janis Shandro (Chair), Ms. Lisa Ethans and Mr. Dale Andres.
 This Committee assists the Board in its oversight of the risks, challenges and opportunities to the Company's business associated with HSES matters.
 The Committee also oversees the Company's sustainability conduct, including HSES policies and programs, the Company's compliance with applicable legal and regulatory requirements along with sustainable development responsibilities and commitments associated with HSES matters, as well as the Company's external reporting in relation to HSES matters.